 Previous to her Phoenix experience, Sculley was City Manager of Kalamazoo, Michigan, working for that municipal corporation for 15 years.
 As City Manager, she successfully implemented the consolidation of police and fire services, cutting the number of positions in half, while tripling public safety service coverage.
 In one of the toughest labor relations environments in the country, Sculley successfully developed and maintained a constructive labor-management relationship with the city’s unions.

 Throughout her career, Sculley has actively participated in non-profit boards of directors as a community volunteer and City management professional.
 She has served on the San Antonio United Way Board of Directors since 2007 and was the 2013 Campaign Chair, raising a record-breaking $52.5 million.
 She served on the Greater Phoenix Economic Council Board of Directors and Executive Committee for 10 years and is a Life Trustee of the Heard Museum of Native American Art.
 Sculley has led fundraising efforts for the education of single mothers, victims of domestic violence, and research for the cure of autism.

 Sculley served on the International City Management Association (ICMA) Board of Directors from 2002-2005 and was president of the Arizona and Michigan City Management Associations.
 In 2009, ICMA, a 9,000 member professional organization, recognized Sculley with the Career Excellence in City Management Award.
 In 2014, Sculley was recognized by ICMA for 40 years of service in local government.
 She is a Fellow in the National Academy of Public Administration, and a member of the National Forum for Black Public Administrators and the International Hispanic Network.

 Sculley has been an adjunct professor with the LBJ School of Public Affairs at the University of Texas in Austin.
 She has taught graduate classes in urban studies.

-Sculley earned a Bachelor of Science degree from Ball State University and Master of Public Administration degree from Western Michigan University.
+Sculley earned a Bachelor of Science degree from Ball State University and a Master of Public Administration degree from Western Michigan University.
 Sculley also completed the Program for Senior Executives in State and Local Government at Harvard University’s John F. Kennedy School of Government.